Scott River: Watershed

 The Scott River's watershed covers about 800 sqmi.
+The 55 mi-long Scott River mainstem is formed by the confluence of the 16 mi-long East Fork Scott River and the 11 mi-long South Fork Scott River at the town of Callahan.

 About two-thirds of the land is privately owned and about one-third is publicly owned.
 About 45 percent of the land is used for forestry, grazing for 40 percent, 13 percent for cropland and the remaining 2 percent of land is used for various purposes.
 The Scott River enters the Klamath River above Hamburg, California where its waters flow to the Pacific Ocean.